 Dental Care

-We provide veterinary dental services including dental x-ray, cleaning and polishing and surgical extraction.
-We can also provide referral to a Veterinary Dental Specialist for root canals, caps, orthodontics, and other advanced dental procedures.
+We provide veterinary dental services including examination and charting of each tooth, dental x-ray, dental cleaning and polishing, surgical extraction under anesthesia.
+This is also known as a COHAT, a Comprehensive Oral Health Assessment and Treatment.
+In addition, we can also provide referral to a Veterinary Dental Specialist for root canals, caps, orthodontics, and other advanced dental procedures if recommended.

 "Anesthesia-free" dental cleaning or non-anesthetic dental cleanings (NADs) is not recommended by the American Veterinary Dental College.
-NADs proceedures are only removing plaque or tartar from above the gumline, as they do not clean below the gumlines.
+NADs procedures are only removing plaque or tartar from above the gum line, as they do not clean below the gum lines.

 Yes, it is less expensive, and their teeth "look" better, but "anesthesia-free" dental cleaning is deemed as a cosmetic procedure and it does not treat the underlying issues.